JobCore/api/docs/payroll.md

 an error about not existence of PayrollPeriod is returned

-## Get a list of deductions related to a paid EmployeePayment
+## Get a list of data deductions related to a paid EmployeePayment and belong to current employer

 **URL** : `/api/employers/me/employee-payment/deduction-report`